rongi/klaster/README.md

 # A RecyclerView adapter builder

-Declare RecyclerView adapters with builder.
-You no longer need to declare a class each time you need to create a trivial adapter.
-It's a functional, Kotlin-friendly way to declare adapters.
+Declare RecyclerView adapters by providing three functions instead of subclassing.
+You no longer need to spam useless adapter classes each time you need a trivial adapter.
+It's functional and Kotlin-friendly.

 ```kotlin
 private fun createAdapter() = Stekker.get()